XBraid/xbraid/README.md

 National Laboratory](https://computation.llnl.gov/projects/parallel-time-integration-multigrid/),
 and at collaborating [academic institutions](https://github.com/XBraid/xbraid/wiki/Team).

 For our publication list, please go [here](https://github.com/XBraid/xbraid/wiki/Project-Publications).
+There you will papers on XBraid and various application areas where XBraid has been applied, e.g., fluid dynamics, machine learning, parabolic equations, Burgers' equation, powergrid systems, etc.

 ## About XBraid